How Do Credit Monitoring Services Work?

 Additionally, some packages also include routine scans of the dark web and public records for signs that your personal information has been stolen or compromised.

 Monitoring can be free with some services, such as the one offered by Credit Karma.
-You might also be eligible for free credit monitoring as a result of previous data breaches, including the 2017 data breach at Equifax.
+You might also be eligible for free credit monitoring as a result of previous data breaches.

 For non-free credit monitoring services, the price can range from $10-$40 a month.